kurucz07/payapi-agency/README.md

 ### What I learned

 - I learnt how to structure a multipage website.
 How the file structure should be, and how to keep it organised.
-- JSON-LDH for on-page SEO.
+- LEarnt JSON-LDH for on-page SEO.
-- I was able to work on my CSS skills more.
+- Gain more experience with CSS techniques and SASS.

 ## Author